bratosini/vercel-college/courses/nextjs/adding-search-and-pagination.md

 ---
-title: Chapter 11: Adding Search and Pagination
+title: Chapter 11
 description: Adding Search and Pagination
+type: Chapter
 ---

 In the previous chapter, you improved your dashboard's initial loading